Teradata/r-driver/README.md

 ### Limitations

 * The UTF8 session character set is always used.
 The `charset` connection parameter is not supported.
-* The following complex data types are not supported yet: `JSON`, `DATASET STORAGE FORMAT AVRO`, and `DATASET STORAGE FORMAT CSV`.
 * No support yet for data encryption that is governed by central administration.
 To enable data encryption, you must specify a `true` value for the `encryptdata` connection parameter.
 * Laddered Concurrent Connect is not supported yet.
 * No support yet for Recoverable Network Protocol and Redrive.